GDGAlgiers/Devfest22Challenges/Web/Section_clone/README.md

 ## Expectations

 - We expect an implementation that respects the design with its details (start the prototype to see the animations).

+## Evaluation

+This challenge has maximum points of 9 for implementing all the entire UI.

 ## Notes